cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: "Our preference is to use a separate MONOBLOC near each loudspeaker, linking with very affordable 0.25M AgPur13 cable-jumpers...and preferably with longer AgPur Athene XLR interconnects.
+        text: "Our preference is to use a separate MONOBLOC near each loudspeaker, linking with very affordable 0.25M AgPur13 cable-jumpers...and preferably with longer AgPur Athene or Heracles XLR interconnects.
 This best practice effects a lower total cost,\_especially if short power cables can be sent from your room's sidewalls.
-(Note: If long RCAs are required, custom-length SHIELDED AgPur ICs are available for use to control single-ended noise issues.)"
+(Note: If long RCAs are required, custom-length SHIELDED AgPur RCAss are available for use to control single-ended noise issues.)"
   -
     type: paragraph
     content: